Book Now

 The problem is that your home isn’t a showroom.
 Your living room has a west-facing window that blasts warm afternoon light across the floor.
 Your kitchen has recessed LEDs that cast a completely different tone.
 Your basement has almost no natural light at all.

-A warm gray LVP that looked perfect in the store can read blue-purple under your kitchen lights.
+A warm gray laminate that looked perfect in the store can read blue-purple under your kitchen lights.
 A light oak that seemed fresh and modern might wash out in a south-facing room.

 How to avoid it: See your top choices in the actual rooms where they’ll be installed.
 Bring samples home, set them on the floor, and look at them at different times of day.
 Better yet, have someone bring a curated selection to your home so you can compare side by side in your real environment.